100% Satisfaction Guarantee

 - Constance Mary Anne Brandon, aged 24, arrived in Wellington, New Zealand aboard the ship "London" in 1840

-- Darrell Brandon (b.
-1940), American Major League Baseball player
+- Gennifer Diane Brandon (b.
+1990), American professional basketball player

 - The Brandon's of Halifax County, Virginia, Gastonia County, North Carolina and York County, South Carolina by Aril Brandon Betts.